ecelis/iridescence/README.md

 This is a work in progress, some/many things might be broken or need manual intervention to build/run.
 Please refer to README.md files within each submodule directory for details.
+Madules can change name, split or be deleted until we reach the first stable and fully functional version.

   * CirrusLoad - Module for Cirrus
   * hl7yaml - HL7/YAML parser